ESG

 • One Warm Coat (US).

-• Food Bank donations to support underprivileged families and local shelters in the local communities (US & UK).
+• Food Bank and baking donations to support shelters in the local communities (US and UK).

-• Salvation Army, a “Socktober” event, and Community, Youth and Women’s Alliance gift giving and donations (US & Singapore).
+• Salvation Army and Community, Youth and Women’s Alliance Toy Drive (US).

-• Various athletic achievements and fundraisers to support various causes (US & UK).
+• Various athletic achievements and fundraisers to support various causes (US and UK).

 As a matter of policy, CLIG does not make donations to any client-related charity, event or activity, or to any political party or candidate.